chef/chef-web-docs/content/ctl_chef_client.md

 environment that mirrors the production environment.
-Chef uses why-run mode to learn more about what is going on, but also Kitchen on developer systems, along with an internal OpenStack cloud and external cloud providers to test more thoroughly.
+Chef uses why-run mode to learn more about what is going on, but also Kitchen on developer systems, along with an internal OpenStack cloud and external cloud providers for more thorough testing.

 {{< /note >}}